dravidam

 The breakfast scheme feeds 21.87 lakh children daily at roughly ₹600 crore per year — less than 0.2% of Tamil Nadu's GSDP for an intervention that lifted attendance by 30%, cut hospital admissions by 63%, and brought 3.7 lakh new students into government schools.

-Kalaignar Magalir Urimai Thogai reaches 1.15 crore women every month — the largest direct cash transfer to women in any Indian state.
+Kalaignar Magalir Urimai Thogai reaches 1.31 crore women every month — the largest direct cash transfer to women in any Indian state.
+Total disbursed over five years: ₹33,395 crore — the largest direct cash transfer to women by any state government in Indian history.
 In early 2026, the government deposited a one-time ₹5,000 lump sum into the accounts of 1.31 crore beneficiaries — three months' advance plus a summer grant.
-Free bus travel — the first executive order Stalin signed — has logged 682 crore rides, with 57 lakh women riding daily.
+Free bus travel — the first executive order Stalin signed — has logged 881 crore rides, with 57 lakh women riding daily.
+Women's share of total bus ridership surged from 40% to 61% — a structural shift in who moves through the state.
 The economics are counterintuitive: when transport is free, women who stayed home now access jobs, markets, hospitals.
 The mobility multiplier exceeds the cost.

 Doorstep healthcare.
 Makkalai Thedi Maruthuvam sent health workers to screen for diabetes, hypertension, and cancer at the household level.
 2.5 crore people reached.
 Hypertension control rates improved from 3% to 17%.
 Peer-reviewed studies confirmed the outcomes.
 Eighty percent of the population screened for diabetes and hypertension — not in hospitals, but in their homes.